Coronavirus advice for carers

 You can also see a list of many of these trusted services – mostly Councils for Voluntary Services and Volunteer Centres – here listed by area.

 Other voluntary groups are springing up locally, e.g. via Facebook.
 These are lovely, but sadly a few may be scammers looking to take advantage.
 So we suggest you use the Community Helpline as given above.

 If you have a dog you might need help with walks.
-Ask friends or neighbour to help, or try charity The Cinnamon Trust.
+Ask friends or neighbour to help.
+More information on pets care and advice here.

 If you are self-isolating and want to make that clear to visitors, consider downloading this poster, and putting it in your front window.

 We’re pulling together information about the many things you can do to keep yourself active and well while at home – including ways to keep connected with others.
-And take a look at our standard wellbeing page.
+You can find our coronavirus wellbeing pages here and you can also take a look at our standard wellbeing page.

 Visiting hours and conditions at Surrey’s hospitals are changing because of the situation.

 We will post updates on our hospital pages as we have them.

 Please note our Hospital Carer Support Advisors are still available to help you, though now working from home, communicating by phone and email.